PrincipleStudios/dotnet-extensions/assets/readme.md

 * **Map** - Provides a programmatic mapping from configuration keys to AWS secret ids for custom structuring of your configuration.
 Keys are .NET Configuration paths.
     * **SecretId** - The name of the secret id within AWS.
     * **Format** - Transforms the value in the secret before adding it to the config.
 See `FormatTransforms`.
+    * **Argument** - The argument passed to the format transform.
 * **FormatTransforms** - A dictionary containing format mappings.
 Each mapping implements the `IFormatTransform`.
 Preregistered transforms include:
     - _noop_ - Passes the raw value of the secret as a string within the configuration key
     - _Json_ - Expands a Json object into multiple configuration keys nested underneath the main key for the secret.
+Alternatively, if an argument is provided, extract only the property named in the argument as the value.
     - _RDS-sqlserver_ - Expects an RDS secret from SecretsManager and transforms it into a SqlConnection ConnectionString.
     - _RDS-npgsql_ - Expects an RDS secret from SecretsManager and transforms it into a Npgsql ConnectionString.
 * **DefaultFormatter** - The default formatter to use when loading a secret.
 (Defaults to "Json")